Freysi21/Jalapenopapi/README.md

   - Update Child Rows
 - Delete

-As long as the table has a defined pk named id that is not composite.
+The table must have a defined pk named id that is not composite.
 Or without the pk only BySearchQuery does not throw an error.
 Encapsulation is possible but modify the data throws an error.